A-thanasios/ScreamingPussies/README.md

 ## About the Game

-**Screaming Pussies** is an experimental Unity game that uses your voice to control a cat lost in the maze.
+**Screaming Pussies** is an experimental Unity game that uses your voice to control a cat lost in a maze.
 We started to develop this game as a project for Boot.dev Hackathon 2025.
 This unique gaming experience pushes the boundaries of conventional gameplay by incorporating voice-based mechanics that directly respond to the player's voice pitch.
-Main idea when we were creating this game was Fourier transform and its usage.
-Then this game tries to combine utilization of one's breath as he is trying to make the right pitch.
+When we were creating this game, the main idea was fast Fourier transform and its usage.
+This game leads the player to practice voice pitch regulation and can act as an engaging breathing exercise.
-Ideally this would lead to find the best strategy how to manage your breath and voice.
-There are various breathing techniques and many of them are leading people to calmness and self-recognition.
+It aims to motivate players to think about the way work with their voice and breathing, possibly leading them to discover various breathing techniques which help people achieve calmness and self-recognition.
+Thanks to that, those techniques can be helpful to people struggling with anxiety, alleviating immediate symptoms both through breathing exercise and engagement in a fun, captivating activity.
-And it is why they are used to help with anxiety.
-We would like to use this way to increase awareness about anxiety, as many people are confronted with this type of 'disease' that is not a common sadness.
+We would also like to take this opportunity to raise awareness about anxiety, a widespread issue which many people are confronted with.

 ## The Concept

-This game is intentionally **wild and crazy** - it challenges players to confront their anxieties through unconventional voice-driven gameplay.
+This game is intentionally **unhinged** - it challenges players to confront their anxieties through unconventional voice-driven gameplay.
-The core mechanic revolves around the relationship between vocal expression and movement of character in the game, creating an immersive experience that's both therapeutic and chaotic (and frustrating).
+The core mechanic of the game revolves around the relationship between vocal input and the movement of your character, creating an immersive experience that's both therapeutic and chaotic.
-You can move in four directions depending on your pitch, that is shown on the screen.
-There a functioning microphone is needed.
+You will move in four directions determined by your pitch as is shown in the instructions on the screen.
+You will need a functioning microphone.

 ## Controls

-- **Voice Input**: Primary control method: use your microphone and your *voice* to interact with the game world
+- **Voice Input**: Primary control method: use your *voice* to interact with the game world
 - **Standard Controls**: There are no standard controls to move
-- **Audio Response**: The game responses dynamically to your vocal patterns, volume, and emotional tone
+- **Audio Response**: The game responds dynamically to your vocal expression

 ## Objective

-The main goal is to navigate through anxiety-inducing scenarios using voice commands and emotional regulation techniques.
+The main goal is to navigate through different scenarios using voice commands and breathing regulation techniques.
-Players must learn to control their vocal responses to progress through increasingly challenging levels that test both their gaming skills and emotional resilience.
+Players must learn to control their vocal responses in order to progress through increasingly challenging levels that test both their gaming skills and emotional resilience.

 ## Current Status